Elijah Mitchell Player Prop Bets for the NFL Playoffs | San Francisco vs. Los Angeles 1/30/2022

 Matchup vs. Los Angeles

-- In two games against the Rams Mitchell has not run for a touchdown.
+- Mitchell, in two matchups against the Rams, has not run for a TD.

-- The Rams allow 103.2 yards per game on the ground, the NFL's sixth-ranked rush defense.
+- Mitchell will go up against a Rams squad that allows 103.2 rushing yards per game and is the NFL's sixth-ranked rush defense.

-- The Rams have given up 18 rushing touchdowns, 23rd in the league.

 Recent Performances